Codex workflow repository guide

 Is this only for Codex?

-The structure is built for Codex-native use, but many of the ideas can still be helpful in other agent-assisted work setups.
+The structure is built for Codex-native use, but many ideas can still be helpful in other agent-assisted work setups.

 Does it include a full example?